Andalusian horse: Naming and registration

 Until modern times, horse breeds throughout Europe were known primarily by the name of the region where they were bred.
-Thus the original term "Andalusian" simply described the horses of distinct quality that came from Andalusia in Spain.
+Thus, the original term "Andalusian" simply described the horses of distinct quality that came from Andalusia in Spain.
 Similarly, the Lusitano, a Portuguese horse very similar to the Andalusian, takes its name from the ancient Roman province of Lusitania, now part of western Spain and most of Portugal.

 The Andalusian horse has been known historically as the Iberian Saddle Horse, Iberian War Horse, Spanish Horse, Portuguese, Peninsular, Extremeño, Villanos, Zapata, Zamoranos, Castilian, and Jennet.
-The Portuguese name refers to what is now the Lusitano, while the Peninsular, Iberian Saddle Horse and Iberian War Horse names refer to horses from the Iberian Peninsula as a whole.
+The Portuguese name refers to what is now the Lusitano, while the Peninsular, Iberian Saddle Horse, and Iberian War Horse names refer to horses from the Iberian Peninsula as a whole.
 The Extremeño name refers to Spanish horses from the Extremadura province of Spain and the Zapata or Zapatero name to horses that come from the Zapata family stud.
 The Villano name has occasionally been applied to modern Andalusians, but originally referred to heavy, crossbred horses from the mountains north of Jaen.
-The Carthusian horse, also known as the Carthusian-Andalusian and the Cartujano, is a sub-type of the Andalusian, rather than a distinct breed in itself.
+The Carthusian horse, also known as the Carthusian-Andalusian and the Cartujano, is a subtype of the Andalusian, rather than a distinct breed in itself.
 A common nickname for the Andalusian is the "Horse of Kings".
 Some sources state that the Andalusian and the Lusitano are genetically the same, differing only in the country of origin of individual horses.